fbpx

 Give a clear rationale for the project.

 The rationale behind the entire activity could be stated as such: We want to achieve something.
 This is our way of achieving it.
 These are the expected results.
-Even if you could not provide them with fully comprehensive reasoning, they would still be more than willing to listen and even cooperate if you show willingness and respect.
+Even if you could not provide them with fully comprehensive reasoning, they would still be more than willing to listen and cooperate if you show willingness and respect.

-Make sure that whatever you say sounds reasonable and isn’t fabricated; consider their wellbeing first before your own, especially since they’re also stakeholders by definition!
+Make sure that whatever you say sounds reasonable and isn’t fabricated.
+Consider their well-being first before your own, especially since they’re also stakeholders by definition!

 project planning and project execution